jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

+#### passwordRequired

-* **`passwordRequired`** - provides event notifications that fire when participants fail to join a password protected room.
+Provides event notifications that fire when participants fail to join a password protected room.

+#### videoConferenceJoined

-* **`videoConferenceJoined`** - provides event notifications that fire when the local user has joined the video conference.
+Provides event notifications that fire when the local user has joined the video conference.

 The listener receives an object with the following structure: